Rules

 Answering Toss-Ups

-- Players must wait until they are recognized by the moderator before giving their answer.
+- Players MUST wait until they are recognized by the moderator before giving their answer.

 - Once recognized, players have approximately 3 seconds to begin providing an answer.
 If an answer is not provided within that time or there is a significant delay while providing an answer, the moderator will call a “stall” and the question will be counted as incorrect.
 Prefacing remarks that do not answer a question, such as “my answer is…” will be counted as beginning an answer.
 Judgment calls by the moderators are final.